Science Hill, Kentucky: Education

-The municipality is within Science Hill Independent School District for elementary school and Pulaski County School District for high school only.
+The municipality is within Science Hill Independent School District for elementary and middle school and Pulaski County School District for high school only.

 The Science Hill Independent School was founded in 1895.
 Since then it has moved several times to accommodate growth.
 The school enrolls students from pre-school up to the 8th grade.
 Since the school is independent, students graduating from Science Hill can choose either the county or Somerset City High Schools.
 Though the school has an enrollment of around 500, it consistently ranks among the highest-performing primary and elementary schools in the Commonwealth of Kentucky.

 Science Hill has a lending library, a branch of the Pulaski County Public Library.

 In popular culture

 Science Hill is referenced in the 2014 movie Edge of Tomorrow, as the hometown of Bill Paxton's character, Master Sergeant Farell.
 The main character asks Master Sergeant Farell the origin of Science Hill's name; Farell responds, "Never asked, don't care."